| Copyright | (c) Levent Erkok |

 then one can find a counter-example.
 (Aside: if both left and right units exist for a binary operator, then they

-are necessarily the same element, since l = f l r = r
+are necessarily the same element, since l = f l r = r.
+So, an equivalent statement could simply say f has

 both left and right units.)
 A concrete counter-example is: